 Mortality rates-service retirees 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
+Male rates are multiplied by generational basis by the most recent Scale MP-2021 (with immediate convergence).

-Mortality rates-disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set-forward for females.
+103% and female rates are multiplied by 105%.
+The rates are projected on a fully for males and a 3 year set-forward for females.
 In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence) to account for future mortality improvements subject to the floor.